- Undergraduate Education

 - 2015 International Water Resources Association Ven Te Chow Memorial Award | April 2015

-Dr. Rabi Mohtar is a TEES Endowed Professor at Texas AM University, College Station, Texas.
+Dr. Rabi Mohtar is a TEES Research Professor at Texas AM University, College Station, Texas.
 He is the Founding Director of Qatar Environment and Energy Research Institute(QEERI) a member of Qatar Foundation, Research and Development and the Founding Director Strategic Projects at Qatar Foundation Research and Development.
 He was also the inaugural Director of the Global Engineering Programs at Purdue University, West Lafayette, Indiana.

 His primary research priority is the development of a framework to quantify the interlinkages of the Water-Energy-Food Nexus that is constrained by climate change and social, political, and technological pressures.
 In addition, he aims to continue the discovery and impact in environmental and natural resources conservation engineering, characterization of the soil water medium at the pedon, field, and watershed scales; and design and evaluation of international sustainable water management programs to deal with water scarcity.